-Released in 1995, Mass Slaughter: The Best of Slaughter was a quickie record label cash-in that was produced for no other reason than to squeeze the last bit of juice out of the band (who'd already been dropped from the label's roster when this CD hit store racks).
+Released in 1995, Mass Slaughter: The Best of Slaughter was nothing more than a quick record label cash-in to squeeze the last bit of juice out of the band, who'd already been dropped from the label's roster when this CD hit store racks.
 I suppose if you're a new fan who owns no other Slaughter material, this 18-tracker (!!) would be a good place to start... but if you already own the band's other releases you can safely skip Mass Slaughter, because there's nothing new or exclusive on it.
-Nine of the tracks are pulled from Stick It To Ya, seven from The Wild Life, and two are from the Stick It Live EP... and that's it.
-No additional live tracks, rare overseas B-sides, or movie-soundtrack songs to rope in the diehards and completists?
+Nine of the tracks are pulled from Stick It To Ya, seven from The Wild Life, and two are from Stick It Live... and that's it.
+No exclusive live tracks, demos, B-sides, or movie-soundtrack songs to rope in the diehards and completists?
 C'mon, Chrysalis.
 You're not even trying.

-Predictably, the CD kicks off with Slaughter's two best known tracks - "Up All Night" and "Fly to the Angels" -- and also closes with live versions of those same songs, from the Stick It Live EP.
+Predictably, the CD kicks off with Slaughter's two best known tracks - "Up All Night" and "Fly to the Angels" -- and also closes with live versions of those same songs, from Stick It Live.
 One wonders why Chrysalis didn't simply release a CD single with those two songs on it, call that "The Best of Slaughter," and call it a day.
 I've always liked the thundering groove of "Up All Night," and felt that it was one of the few times that Mark Slaughter's vocal histrionics meshed well with the musical mayhem going on behind him.
 In between the double-dose of those two very overplayed songs, Mass Slaughter basically sums up the entire hair-metal era in a nutshell - you get a fair share of slickly produced, hard-edged (yet still radio friendly) rock tracks like "Eye To Eye," "Mad About You" and "Shake This Place" mixed with watery power-ballads like "Hold On," "You Are the One" (sickening!!) and "Days Gone By" - which, depending on your tolerance for such things, will have you either hoisting your lighter aloft in a salute or reaching for your 'skip' button.
-I had forgotten all about the track "Burning Bridges" from Stick It To Ya, which is filled with hilarious barbs aimed at a certain former bandmate, and I hate to admit it but I also dug the sickly-sweet "Real Love" ... which may not be a particularly great song but my then-teenage crush Shannen Doherty of "Beverly Hills 90210" fame appeared in the music video for it back in the day, so it gets a pass from me.
-(Yes, I'm shallow.
-I realize that, so you don't need to bother pointing it out.)
+I almost hate to admit it, but I kinda dig the sickly-sweet "Real Love" ... which may not be a particularly great song but my then-teenage crush Shannen Doherty of "Beverly Hills 90210" fame appeared in the music video for it back in the day, so it gets a pass from me.
+(Yes, I realize I'm shallow, so you don't need to bother pointing it out.)